openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Acknowledgements

-The authors wish to thank all members of the OpenID Foundation SSF Working Group who contributed to the development of this specification.
+The authors wish to thank all members of the OpenID Foundation Shared Signals Working Group who contributed to the development of this specification.